ethereum/eth2.0-pm/eth2.0-implementers-calls/call_044.md

 **Danny**: Yes, I just put out a [blog](https://ethresear.ch/t/ethereum-2-0-client-metrics-07-2020/7699) this morning.
 That is linked to some of the relevant stuff  and also linked to at least the 4 clients that we know will have genesis validators and encourage people to try them out.
 We also have an imminent release of the associated **Validator Launchpad**.
 It’s like an educational deposit UI that's expected to go live by Monday which if people are not familiar with this process and haven't tried out testnets befor that should be like a good portal to get started.

-**Afri**: Min genesis time for Medella is Aug 4, 1:00 PM  UTC in case we’ve enough deposit (needs 16000 deposits) otherwise it will happen after 48 hours of the last deposit.
+**Afri**: Min genesis time for Medalla is Aug 4, 1:00 PM  UTC in case we’ve enough deposit (needs 16000 deposits) otherwise it will happen after 48 hours of the last deposit.

 **Danny**: We will know that  Sunday at 1 p.m.
 UTC if Tuesday at 1 pm UTC will be met.